smallnest/rsocket/README.md

 ![GitHub](https://img.shields.io/github/license/smallnest/rsocket) [![GoDoc](https://godoc.org/github.com/smallnest/rsocket?status.png)](http://godoc.org/github.com/smallnest/rsocket)

+**This project is developing so don't use it in production environments.**

 ## Usage

 Some examples of using rsocket are provided in the `examples` directory.
 The examples contains a simple TCP/UDP echo server and client.